Housing Assistance Resources

 Home Weatherization

 In November 2023, the City of Overland Park launched a pilot home weatherization program for low-income households.
-Through a partnership with East Central Kansas Economic Opportunity Corporation (ECKAN), eligible households can receive energy efficiency improvements focused on heating and cooling efficiency and energy savings valued up to $15,000.
+Through a partnership with East Central Kansas Economic Opportunity Corporation (ECKAN), eligible households can receive energy-efficiency improvements focused on heating and cooling, with energy savings valued at up to $15,000.

 Residents may be eligible for other assistance ECKAN provides.
 Learn more about this opportunity on the ECKAN website.